hotosm/fmtm/docs/DEV-2.-Backend.md

 After starting the database, from the command line:

 1. Navigate to the top level directory of the FMTM project.
-2. Create a virtual environment with: `python3 -m venv fmtm-env`.
-This ensures that your computer's Python environment is kept clean.
-3. Start the FMTM virtual environment with: `source fmtm-env/bin/activate`
-4. Install backend dependencies with: `pip install -r src/backend/requirements.txt`
+2. Install PDM with: `pip install pdm`
+3. Install backend dependencies with PDM: `pdm install`
-5. Run the Fast API backend with: `uvicorn src.backend.main:api --reload`
+4. Run the Fast API backend with: `pdm run uvicorn app.main:api --host 0.0.0.0 --port 8000`

 The API should now be accessible at: <http://127.0.0.1:8000/docs>